viiktorstefanov/Urban-Tattoo-React/README.md

 Utilized MongoDB as the database to store and retrieve data efficiently.

-# HOW TO START APPLICATION:
+# How to start application:

 Type in the terminal
 ```